osmcode/osmcode.github.io/_osmium_concepts/02_entites.md

 ## Relations

-In addition to the attributes and tags ways have an ordered list of *members*.
+In addition to the attributes and tags ways have an ordered list of *members* (`RelationMember`).
 Each member has a type (node, way, or relation), a reference to an object ID of the given type, and a *role*.
 The role is a 256 character UTF-8 string and can be empty.

 Relation with zero, one or more members are allowed.
 There is no upper limit on the number of members.